 Visit the Fairmont Le Château Frontenac

-It seems weird to list a hotel as a “top things to do” but when it’s the most photographed hotel in the world, I think it makes the cut.
+It seems weird to list a hotel as a “top thing to do” but when it’s the most photographed hotel in the world, I think it makes the cut.
 You’re guaranteed to see the hotel as it’s the most striking feature in the city, but it’s also beautiful inside.
 Simply walk in, explore, or maybe stay for a coffee?
 Maybe you can spend the night.
 Either way, you can’t leave this old city without stepping foot into its most famous landmark.

 Where to Stay in Quebec City

 There are all sorts of places to stay in Quebec City, ranging from budget hostels to luxurious hotels.
 We’ve only stayed in a couple of them but can wholeheartedly recommend them.